Monitoring the state of MongoDB clusters and hosts

 - Write conflicts per host: Number of write conflicts on each host.

-- Write operations count, top 5 collections: 5 collections with the longest time spent in writes.
+- Write operations time, top 5 collections: Five collections with the longest time spent on write operations.

 Monitoring the state of hosts